-How Technology Trends Are Revolutionising Automotive Interiors
+How Technology Trends are Revolutionizing the Automotive Interiors

 A revolution is underway that could allow your living room wall to air your favourite shows and movies on Netflix and Amazon Prime.
 Why buy a flat screen TV when you can get the entire wall to be smart !